Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 EOS-1D-like menu system

-Use the multi-controller (joystick) to move between pages and dials to navigate.
-Gone is the single long scrolling menu of previous EOS x0D cameras; now the EOS 40D gets the more logical and easier-to-navigate page-grouped menu system of the EOS-1D.
+Use the multi-controller (joystick) to navigate between pages and dials.
+Gone is the long scrolling menu of previous EOS x0D cameras; now, the EOS 40D gets the more logical and easier-to-navigate page-grouped menu system of the EOS-1D.
 Previously, EOS x0D cameras only had one menu that scrolled continuously.

 Adjustments were made on-screen for the settings.

-Again, you have the option of repeating settings modifications on the primary LCD screen.
-This feature may be particularly helpful when the camera is placed high on a tripod or when the top LCD panel is facing away from you.
+Again, you can repeat settings modifications on the primary LCD screen.
+This feature may be beneficial when the camera is placed high on a tripod or when the top LCD panel is facing away from you.

 Auto ISO (400 – 800)

-Auto ISO was not accessible in any other shooting modes on the EOS 30D, including Auto or Scene.
-Now it can be used in all of the exposure modes, and an interesting thing is that the ‘creative’ modes (P, Av, and Tv) start at 400 and go up to 800 for this setting.
-It is unfortunate, however, that Canon has not yet incorporated the extremely flexible automatic ISO seen in Nikon and Pentax digital SLRs.
-This feature, which essentially becomes an “ISO priority,” is something that Canon should have done a long time ago.
+Auto ISO was not accessible in other shooting modes on the EOS 30D, including Auto or Scene.
+Now it can be used in all the exposure modes, and the excitement is that the ‘creative’ methods (P, Av, and Tv) start at 400 and go up to 800 for this setting.
+Unfortunately, Canon has not yet incorporated the extremely flexible automatic ISO seen in Nikon and Pentax digital SLRs.
+This feature, which essentially becomes an “ISO priority,” is something that Canon should have done long ago.

 Camera user settings

-The mode dial of the EOS 40D has been updated to include three additional locations, labeled C1, C2, and C3.
-These allow you to rapidly retrieve previously saved camera settings, such as the shooting mode, menu settings, and any custom functionality you may have set up.
-Sculpting, including the adjustment of the tilt.
+The mode dial of the EOS 40D has been updated to include three additional locations labeled C1, C2, and C3.
+These allow you to rapidly retrieve previously saved camera settings, such as the shooting mode, menu settings, and any custom functionality you may have set up—sculpting, including tilt adjustment.

-In addition to being able to trim (crop) a picture while in playback mode, you now have the ability to tilt the crop rectangle by plus or minus ten degrees in increments of 0.5 degrees.
-This feature is ideal for fixing photographs that are slightly skewed before they are directly printed.
+In addition to trimming (cropping) a picture while in playback mode, you can tilt the crop rectangle by plus or minus ten degrees in increments of 0.5 degrees.
+This feature is ideal for fixing slightly skewed photographs before they are directly printed.

 RAW as well as sRAW

-The Canon EOS-1D Mark III was the first camera that introduced the concept of small RAW.’
+The Canon EOS-1D Mark III was the first camera to introduce the negligible RAW concept.
 When you take a picture in sRAW mode, the resulting RAW file will have around a quarter of the number of pixels that a regular RAW file will have.
 This translates to approximately 2.5 megapixels for the EOS 40D.

 Optional noise reduction at high ISO settings